Transfers and related matters

 Transfers by a receiver of a company

-Where a company is in receivership, the owner of a charge on the company's property will often sell the property as mortgagee.
+Where a company is in receivership or administration, the owner of a charge on the company's property will often sell the property as mortgagee.
 This has the advantage of cancelling the charge and all inferior charges.

-• (i) the power to appoint a receiver, and
+- (i) the power to appoint a receiver or administrator, and

-• (ii) the receiver's authority to act as attorney for the company
+- (ii) the receiver's or administrator’s authority to act as attorney for the company

 Transfers of part of the land in a folio